 Courses in business administration, English, psychology, and political science have been designated for Communication/Interdisciplinary study leading to the Master of Arts.

 Students take 36 semester hours of coursework; 24 of those hours must be in communication and 12 in one of the interdisciplinary areas.
 Students who choose Program C are required to successfully complete the core requirements.
-All students choosing Program C must take the comprehensive examination during their last semester of classes.
-(See the subsequent section on Comprehensive Examination for more information.)

 Program D - 5 Year BA + MA